Real Estate Law

 Agreed conditions on price, deposit, deadlines, completion and any conditions precedent.

-Information on financing, where the purchase depends on a bank loan.
+Information on financing or mortgage approval, where the purchase depends on a bank loan.

 Relevant communications exchanged with the seller, buyer, estate agent, bank or notary.